ANLAB-KAIST/usnetd/README.md

 The thesis evaluation was done with the tools in the folder `eval/` and shows that 10G line-rate packet matching with small packets is not yet possible due to lacking multi-core scalability but for larger packets a 10G TCP transfer is possible.

-The current implementation covers the netmap variant, but support for macvtap would be the next easy step to have it working without the netmap kernel module.
+The current implementation covers the netmap and macvtap variant for NIC access.
+Netmap needs a the netmap kernel module to be loaded at runtime and the netmap headers to be available at compile time.
+It is recommended not only for performance reasons but also for a smooth experience for connection changes (specially WiFi).
+With netmap support the userspace networking stacks can use netmap pipes as IPC channel for packets.

+Macvtap NIC access with the passthru mode is used as fallback if netmap support was not enabled at compile time.
+For the host kernel to keep network access a virtual TAP interface is used with appropriate routing table entries.
+Therefore, usnetd should be started after the interface got configured with DHCP or a static IP.

 Unsafe code is used for netmap packet transfer and file descriptor handover.
 Read Chapter 3 of the thesis for a reasoning about the threat model and L2 code as the trusted code base.
-Support for DHCP, WiFi authentification, and IP fragmentation was added as well.
+Note: Support for DHCP, WiFi authentification, IP fragmentation, and macvtap access was added after the thesis was written.

 Compile it as follows (optionally with the `--features pcap` flag to enable copying of all packets to a PCAP dump file):

     cargo build --release
+    # or if netmap is available
+    cargo build --release --features netmap

-To use usnetd, first compile netmap and load the kernel module and the patched drivers, e.g., for ixgbe as follows.
+To use usnetd with netmap, first compile netmap and load the kernel module and the patched drivers, e.g., for ixgbe as follows.

     rmmod ixgbe
     insmod netmap/netmap.ko